Understanding Retrieval Augmentation for Long-Form Question Answering: Data Collection Details

 \subsection{Comparison with other datasets}

-The collected dataset contains labels of whether each sentence in the answer is suppported by the evidence documents, providing benchmark for studying automatic attribution methods~\citep{}.
+The collected dataset contains labels of whether each sentence in the answer is suppported by the evidence documents, providing benchmark for studying automatic attribution methods.
 We compare our dataset with recent attribution efforts in Table~\ref{tab:comparison}.
 WICE~\citep{Kamoi2023WiCERE} is a multi-document entailment dataset where the hypothesis is a sub-claim from Wikipedia.
-AttrScore~\citep{yue2023automatic} creates data from existing QA datasets using heuristics, and annotates attribution on outputs from generative search engines. ~\citet{liu2023evaluating} is the most closest to our work.
+AttrScore~\citep{yue2023automatic} creates data from existing QA datasets using heuristics, and creates a small-scale, expert-annotated dataset (250 examples), AttrEval-GenSearch, by annotating attribution on outputs from generative search engines. ~\citet{liu2023evaluating} is the most closest to our work.
 They focus on attribution, particularly citation, in long-form question answering, provided by newly arising generative search engines.
 The answers from these commercial systems provides optional citation to external document per answer sentence, and ~\citet{liu2023evaluating} provides annotation whether the such sentence-level citation is valid, along with which sentences in the external article provides the information.
-Yet, their work studies a black box system, which does not allow a controlled study on how differing \textbf{evidence documents} changes retrieval augmented language model's generation process.
+Yet, their work studies a black box system, which does not allow a controlled study on how differing \textbf{evidence documents} changes retrieval-augmented language model's generation process.